SRingshandl/RepData_PeerAssessment1/PA1_template.md

 }
 ```

 When we create a histogram, the mean and median as before, this time using the imputed data, we see the same results.
-We used the average values of intervals with data for NAs and as for the calculation of those NAs were not considered we now have more (of the same) data.
+We used the average values of intervals with data for NAs, and as for the calculation of those NAs were not considered we now have more (of the same) data.

 ```r